tink-ab/tink-link-ios/MIGRATION_GUIDE.md

 # Migration Guide

 ## Tink Link 1.0
 1.0 is the first stable release of Tink Link.
-This comes with a few changes to make sure it will work great with our other SDK and support new features in the future.
+This comes with a few changes to make sure it will work great with the [PFM SDK](https://docs.tink.com/resources/pfm-sdk-ios/overview) and support new features in the future.

 - The `redirectURI` property on `Tink.Configuration` has been renamed to `appURI`.
     ```swift